-The City is active on several social media platforms.
-This allows the City the opportunity to send direct messages in a timely manner to residents, businesses, property owners, and others actively following the City on these platforms.
+The City is active on several social media platforms and can send direct messages in a timely manner to residents, businesses, property owners, and others actively following the City on these platforms.
 This offers a cost effective, environmentally friendly mechanism to potentially inform the public regarding storm water related issues.
 Selected screenshots of the City's social media sites are provided in Figure 2.1.